Azure/azure-quickstart-templates/moodle-scalable-cluster-ubuntu/README.md

 - web layer uses a VMScale Set with auto-scale configured, allowing better usage of resources (02 to 10 web nodes possible)
 - database layer was built using MariaDb Galera Cluster, in a high-available setup, providing 99.95% SLA
 - filesystem layer (MoodleData) was built on top of VMs with Premium Disks, supporting very intensive IO scenarios; also built on top of GlusterFS, a high scalable storage solution from RedHat (see www.glusterfs.org for details), in a High Available setup (data replication accross cluster nodes, also providing a 99.95% SLA).
 - Customer can define the size (small, medium, large) for database and filesystem layers
 - Azure Redis Cache is deployed in the solution, to be used as Moodle Session Cache backend (manual setup required in moodle)
 - it was built for Moodle 3.x deployments
 - Azure Backup can be enabled for VMS hosting MariaDb Database and Moodledata content (very important for DR scenarios)
+- Apache is configured with SSL support (using self-signed certificates), allowing custom certificates with desired.

 Summarizing, the following resources will be created during this process: